ctools/ctools/doc/source/reference_manual/ctmodel.rst

 ctmodel
 =======

-Computes model counts cube.
+Generate model cube.

 Synopsis
 --------

-This tool computes a model counts cube based on an XML model.
-The counts cube is a 3-dimensional data cube spanned by Right Ascension or Galactic longitude, Declination or Galactic latitude, and energy.
+This tool generates a model cube based on an input model.
+A model cube is a 3-dimensional cube providing the number of predicted counts for a model as function of Right Ascension or Galactic longitude, Declination or Galactic latitude, and energy.
+The energy binning may be either linear, logarithmic, or custom defined using an input file.

+ctmodel requires on input either a counts cube, an event list or an observation definition file.

+If a counts cube is provided, ctmodel will use the definition of this cube (such as sky coordinates and projection, number of pixels, pixel scale, energy binning) to compute a model cube.
+In case that the counts cube combines multiple observations (i.e. for a so-called "stacked cube"), an exposure cube, a point spread function cube and a background cube have to be provided (otherwise you may just enter ``NONE`` when the names of these files are queried).

+If an event list is provided, ctmodel will query for a counts cube to extract the model cube definition (parameter ``incube``).
+If no counts cube is  provided (``incube=NONE``), ctmodel tools will query for cube definition parameters.

+If an observation definition file is provided, ctmodel will query for a counts cube to extract the model cube definition, unless the observation definition file contains a single binned observation (in that case, the counts cube of that observation will be used to extract the model cube definition).

+ctmodel generates a model cube FITS file comprising three extensions.
+The primary extension contains a 3-dimensional image that contains the model cube values.
+The next extension named ``EBOUNDS`` contains a binary table that defines the energy boundaries of the background cube.
+The last extension named ``GTI`` contains a binary table that defines the Good Time Intervals that are covered by the model cube.

 General parameters
 ------------------

-``incube [file]``
-    Input counts cube.
-If a filename is given the counts cube will be used to define the dimensions of the model cube.
-The content of the counts cube is not relevant.

-``inmodel [string]``
-    Source model XML file.

-``outcube [file]``
-    Output model counts cube.

-``(edisp = no) [boolean]``
-    Apply energy dispersion to response computation.

 ``inobs [file]``
     Input event list, counts cube or observation definition XML file.

-    This information is needed to determine the observation information (number of observations, duration, liftime, pointing, eventually observation specific instrument response functions, etc.).
+``inmodel [string]``
+    Input model XML file.

+``incube [file]``
+    Input counts cube file to extract model cube definition.

 ``expcube [file]``
-    Exposure cube file (only needed for stacked analysis).
+    Input exposure cube file (only needed for stacked analysis).

 ``psfcube [file]``
-    PSF cube file (only needed for stacked analysis).
+    Input PSF cube file (only needed for stacked analysis).

 ``bkgcube [file]``
-    Background cube file (only needed for stacked analysis).
+    Input background cube file (only needed for stacked analysis).

 ``caldb [string]``
     Calibration database.

 ``irf [string]``
     Instrument response function.

+``(edisp = no) [boolean]``
+    Apply energy dispersion to response computation.

+``outcube [file]``
+    Output model cube file.

 ``ra [real]``
     Right Ascension of pointing (J2000, in degrees).